devjgm/papers/cpp_civil_time.md

 // Gets the previous Thursday if d is not already Thursday civil_day floor_thursday = next_weekday(d, weekday::thursday) - 7;
 ```

----

-### Appendix A

-One of the classic questions that arises when talking about a Civil Time Library
-(aka a date library or a date/time library) is this: "What happens when you add
-a month to Jan 31?"
-This is an interesting question because there could be a
-number of possible answers, such as:

-* Error.
-The caller gets some error, maybe an exception, maybe an invalid date
-  object, or maybe `false` is returned.
-This may make sense because there's no
-  single unambiguously correct answer.
-* Maybe Feb 28 (or 29 if a leap year).
-This may make sense because the operation
-  goes from the last day of January to the last day of February.
-* Maybe March 3 (or 2 if a leap year).
-This may make sense because the operation
-  goes to the equivalent of Feb 31.

-Any answer that is not what the programmer expected is the wrong answer.

-The Civil Time Library described here avoids this question by making it
-impossible to ask such a question because of alignment requirements.
-To solve
-the problem, callers will have to be more explicit in their code about how they
-want to handle that situation.
-In practice, we have found few places where
-programmers wanted to do unaligned arithmetic.

 [Proleptic Gregorian Calendar]: https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar
 [UTC]: https://en.wikipedia.org/wiki/Coordinated_Universal_Time